mahieddine-ichir/docker/README.md

 This image is still in its verion 0, i.e. still under construction.

 ## Content
-This image aims is built on the openjdk (v7) image.
-It contains:
+This image is built on the openjdk (v7) image.
+It aims to build an image that contains:

 * *git* command line client
 * *apache maven 3.3.3* installation (in /usr/share/maven/apache-maven-3.3.3)